 Compliance manual distribution and training implementation (Japan, Global)

-Establishment of a whistleblowing system (Japan, Europe, USA)
+Establishment of a whistleblowing system (Japan, Europe, USA, Singapore)

 In Japan, internal and external employee consultation services have been put in place as part of a whistleblowing system which enables employees to talk and provide information to someone without having to go through their supervisors if they suspect there has been a violation of laws or internal/external rules or are unsure how to make a fair judgment in the course of their daily work or internal activities.
 This confidentiality system ensures that whistleblowers do not suffer from unfair treatment at work because of disclosing information.
-A whistleblowing system has also been introduced in Europe and USA, and will be expanded to other regions in the future.
+A whistleblowing system has also been introduced in Europe and USA, and Singapore joined in 2023.

 The Sunstar Group believes that the payment of taxes is one of the social responsibilities that companies should fulfill.
 As such, each of the companies in our group complies with the taxation laws of the respective countries.